 - No TBS, TNT, CNN, or Cartoon Network

-fuboTV’s Elite plan, at $79.99 a month, nets you 160+ channels, including SHOWTIME.
+fuboTV’s Ultimate plan, at $94.99 a month, nets you 215+ channels, including SHOWTIME.
 It also comes with a DVR upgrade to 1,000 hours.
-For a beyond-complete live TV streaming experience, Elite is the way to go.
+For a beyond-complete live TV streaming experience, Ultimate is the way to go.

-Even with the recent addition of ESPN channels, fuboTV’s niche sports programming is where it’s at, especially if you’re really, really, really into soccer (you know who you are).
-That impressive 160 channel count is mostly soccer networks that even hardcore fans might not recognize.
-And, with fubo’s sports add-on packages, you can get even more.
+Even with the addition of ESPN channels, fuboTV’s niche sports programming is where it’s at, especially if you’re really, really, really into soccer (you know who you are).
+That impressive channel count is mostly soccer networks that even hardcore fans might not recognize.
+And, with fuboTV’s sports add-on packages, you can get even more.

 fuboTV is available on Amazon Fire TV, Android TV, Apple TV, Google Chromecast, Roku, and Samsung TVs.

 Sling TV: Best deals

 - Limited DVR storage

 In terms of interface and channel options, Sling TV is similar to Hulu + Live TV.
 Its basic plans are cheaper if somewhat confusing, but overall Sling TV is highly customizable with multiple available add-on packages—including one for the kiddies.

 The Sling Orange (30 channels for $40 a month) and Sling Blue (40 channels, also for $40 a month) packages aren’t bad for casual TV viewers.
 But more demanding viewers will likely want Sling Orange + Blue (50 channels for $55 a month), since it’s the most complete basic, no ad-ons package Sling TV has to offer.